NYAN-x-CAT/Lime-Downloader/README.md

 <img src="https://i.imgur.com/azClWYY.png">

-# Lime Downloader v0.4
+# Lime Downloader v4.2

 It's a loader that download your payload and run it on memory without dropping it to disk and also without crypt payload.

 ## Main Features

-* .NET - Coded in Visual Basic .NET, required framework 4.0 dependency.
+* .NET - Coded in Visual Basic & C#, required framework 4.0 dependency.

 * Dropless - No file drop to disk

 * Multi - Insert more than 1 link

 ## Prerequisites

 To open project you need:

-1- Visual Studio 2017+
+1- Visual Studio 2015+

 2- This repository

 ## Author

 * **NYAN CAT**

 ## Disclaimer